The Simple Facebook Posting Strategy That Helped us 3x Our Reach and Engagement

-A gradual, but noticeable shift in many social media algorithms and an influx of brand advertising on Facebook meant that it was important for us to either start experimenting or we’d continue to see a decline in organic reach and engagement.
+A gradual, but noticeable shift in the Facebook and Instagram algorithm, plus an influx of brand advertising on Facebook, meant that it was important for us to either start experimenting or we’d continue to see a decline in organic reach and engagement.

 Getting your content seen on Facebook is no small task.
 Especially when you consider all the content shared to Facebook every 20 minutes: